Aimee Semple McPherson: Death

-Millions of dollars passed through McPherson's hands.
-However, when her personal estate was calculated, it amounted to $10,000.
-To her daughter, Roberta, went $2,000 the remainder to her son Rolf.
-By contrast, her mother Mildred Kennedy had a 1927 severance settlement of as much as $200,000 in cash and property; the Foursquare Church itself was worth $2.8 million.
+Millions of dollars had passed through McPherson's hands during her life, but her personal estate amounted to only $10,000.
+Her daughter, Roberta, received $2,000; the remainder went to her son, Rolf.
+By contrast, her mother Mildred Kennedy had a 1927 severance settlement amounting to as much as $200,000 in cash and property; the Foursquare Church was worth $2.8 million.

 McPherson is buried in Forest Lawn Memorial Park Cemetery in Glendale, California.
-Following her death, the Foursquare Gospel church denomination was led for 44 years by her son Rolf McPherson.
+Following her death, the Foursquare Church denomination was led for 44 years by her son Rolf McPherson.

 Legacy and influence

 After her death, the largely negative aspect of her media image persisted and became the dominant factor in defining McPherson for many in the public.
-Robert P. Shuler, whose caustic view of McPherson softened over the years, wrote that McPherson's flaws were many, yet she ultimately made a positive lasting impact on Christianity.
+Shuler, whose caustic view of McPherson softened over the years, wrote that McPherson's flaws were many, yet she ultimately made a positive lasting impact on Christianity.
 He recognized her appeal as a combination of identifying with average citizens and an ability to preach in simple terms.
 Her legacy continued through the thousands of ministers she trained and churches planted worldwide.
 McPherson helped to reshape evangelical Christianity, making it relevant to American culture and personally involving for listeners.

-McPherson influenced later ministers including child preacher Uldine Utley and Dr. Edwin Louis Cole, who went on to found the Christian Men's Network.
+McPherson influenced later ministers including child preacher Uldine Utley and Edwin Louis Cole, who founded the Christian Men's Network.
 Biographer Matthew Sutton wrote that McPherson helped to forestall the replacement of traditional Protestantism by new scientific and philosophical ideas.
 Liberal Christianity, which was growing in the late 19th century, regarded Biblical miracles as superstition or metaphor.
 McPherson's faith-healing ministry promoted the idea that miraculous healings could occur in modern times.

 McPherson's ecumenical approach assisted Pentecostals in explaining their faith in the context of historic church doctrine.
 Mainline churches became exposed to differing beliefs about gifts of the Holy Spirit.
 They borrowed Pentecostal revival techniques including emotive expression, praise worship, and testimonials, forerunning the Charismatic Movement.

 McPherson challenged expectations for women.
 Her gender and divorces were of particular concern to many fundamentalist churches with which she wanted to work.
-However, atheist Charles Lee Smith remarked that she had an extraordinary mind, "particularly for a woman".
+But the atheist Charles Lee Smith remarked that she had an extraordinary mind, "particularly for a woman".

-Her continual work at church alliance-building finally bore posthumous fruit.
+Her continual work at church alliance-building bore posthumous fruit.
 Foursquare Gospel Church leaders joined the National Association of Evangelicals in 1952 and helped organize the Pentecostal World Fellowship.
 Pentecostalism, which once advocated separatism and was on the fringes of Protestantism, became part of mainstream Christianity.

-The Foursquare church claims a membership of over 7.9 million worldwide in 2019.
+The Foursquare church claimed a worldwide membership of over 7.9 million in 2019.